 Bermuda grass Identification

 Bermuda grass is a lawn grass species that is native to Africa and certain parts of Asia.
-Also known as Cynodon dactylon, this grass species tends to invade lawns, gardens and flowerbeds where it isn’t wanted.
+Also known as Cynodon dactylon, this grass species tend to invade lawns, gardens and flowerbeds where it isn’t wanted.
 If you suspect that your lawn has been invaded by Bermuda grass; you should know exactly how to positively identify this grass variety, so that you can apply the appropriate control measures.

 To establish whether you’ve got Bermuda grass on your lawn, you simply need to look out for a few notable characteristics of this species, which are discussed in detail below:

 - Bermuda grass thrives in warm climates, with March-September being its peak growing season.
 Few other warm-season kinds of grass spread faster than Bermuda grass.
 Therefore, if you notice a fast-spreading grass type on your lawn during summer, it could quite possibly be Bermuda grass.

 - Bermuda grass lengths vary anywhere from 4-12 inches, with pointed leaves.

 - Bermuda grass flowers appear at the tip of the stem, forming purple branches and egg-shaped seeds that lend the flower stalks their spiky appearance.